Present participle for to give (something) over to the possession of another

 Present participle for to give (something) into the possession of someone, usually for use or consumption

-“We would hand over some of our spare change to the homeless man.”
+“We decided to hand over some of our spare change to the homeless man.”

 Present participle for to pass (something) to someone